lidat/knowledge-center/pages/knowledgedocs/Customer Experience/Agent Picture Info.md

 **Going the extra mile**

 When users sees a real agent picture (especially if not stock imagery) they can tell that both the brand and the agent made an extra effort to be authentic.
-This is a change.

 **Remembering the person you connected with**